GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/overview/index.md

 ### API callers only receive topics they've observed

 A design goal of the Topics API is to enable interest-based advertising without the sharing of information to more entities than is currently possible with third-party cookies.
 The Topics API is designed so topics can only be returned for API callers that have already observed them, within a limited timeframe.
+An API caller is said to have observed a topic for a user if it has called the `document.browsingTopics()` method in code included on a site that the Topics API has mapped to that topic.

-The API provides only topics that have been observed by the caller within the most recent three [epochs](/docs/privacy-sandbox/topics/#epoch).
+The API provides only topics that have been observed by the caller within the most recent three epochs.
 This helps stop information about the user from being shared with more entities than the technologies the API is replacing (including third-party cookies).

-The number of topics returned  depends on the number of topics that the [API caller](/docs/privacy-sandbox/topics/#caller) has previously observed, and the number of topics that the user has available (such as the number of weeks of data accumulated).
+The number of topics returned  depends on the number of topics that the API caller has previously observed, and the number of topics that the user has available (such as the number of weeks of data accumulated).
 Anywhere from zero to three topics may be returned, as one topic can be indicated for each of the three recent epochs

 For more information on how to use and test the Topics API, refer to the [Topics API developer guide](/docs/privacy-sandbox/topics/).